 Other than having the right people, being in the right place at the right time, or having the drive, motivation, and determination to ramble on through rejection after rejection, I think PR plays a more significant role than people realize.

 An artist’s PR team can make or break them.
 Case in point?
 Look at the careers of superstars like Madonna or Britney Spears.
-How good are there PR machines?
+How good are their PR machines?
 Look at today’s hottest artists – Lady Gaga or Kanye West might come to mind.
 What do they all have in common?
 They’re always in the news.
 Good or bad, they know how to dominate the media.

 PR generates value far above and beyond album sales though.
 Once artists build an audience, they have influence.
 And influence, in any walk of life, is power.
 How many causes have consumers adopted because of the support of artists?
 Nobody would have known of the little red bracelet that represents Cabalism without Madonna, right?
 Madonna had reach and influence, so we learned.